IATI/IATI-Guidance/en/introduction/upgrade-processes.rst

 Definition
 ----------

-The **IATI Standard** is a living document, that grows and adapts over time.
+The **IATI Standard** is a living entity, that grows and adapts over time.

-To ensure this is delivered in a scalable, productive and appropriate manner, a comprehensive upgrade process is maintained.
+| To ensure this is delivered in a scalable, productive and appropriate manner, a comprehensive upgrade process is maintained.

 Considerations